 - No matter how hard I work, I will never get ahead.

 - You have to accept the luck of the draw.

-I can tell you now that every one of those excuses is bull shit.
-If you believe that others are holding you down, they they always will, but if you believe you are more powerful than your circumstances, they you will be in control.
+If you believe that others are holding you down, they always will.
+But, if you believe you are more powerful than your circumstances, then you will be in control.